 HeroQuest returns - officially this time.
 And probably as an accessory to the project without any license disputes.
 Avalon Hill has officially launched a website and is counting the days.
 On September 22nd there will be at least more information about the reboot.

-HeroQuest is getting a reboot that has Hasbro announced and at the same time social media accounts and a website were set up.
-There is currently not much left to see there - a meter reading that shows the remaining days.
+Hasbro has announced that HeroQuest will be rebooted and set up social media accounts and a website at the same time.
+There is currently not much more to be seen there, a meter reading that shows the remaining days.
 Up to what?
-That is currently just as uncertain.
-New information could simply be presented or an announcement made on September 22nd - even a surprise release would theoretically be possible if the board game had already been produced.
-“The Quest is calling,” is what it says there.
+That is also uncertain at the moment.
+New information could simply be presented or an announcement reported on September 22nd - even a surprise release would theoretically be possible if the board game was already in production.
+"The quest is calling," it says there anyway.

 Hasbro and HeroQuest: License dispute excluded

-It was 1989 when HeroQuest was released by MB Spiele, a publisher that was already part of Hasbro at the time.
-HeroQuest also emerged from a cooperation between MB and Games Workshop.
-Avalon Hill is now responsible for the reboot of HeroQuest, and thus Hasbro directly.
-Avalon Hill was once an American provider of strategic board games (including Diplomacy or Civilization), but was disbanded in 1998.
-The publishing house no longer exists in its former form, Hasbro however, keeps the company name as a trademark.
+It was the year 1989 when HeroQuest was released on the market, back then by MB Spiele, a publisher that was already part of Hasbro at the time.
+HeroQuest was also the result of a cooperation between MB and Games Workshop.
+Now Avalon Hill is slated for the reboot of HeroQuest, and with that Hasbro direct, responsible.
+Avalon Hill was once an American provider of strategic board games (among others Diplomacy or Civilization), but was disbanded in 1998.
+The publisher no longer exists in its former form, but Hasbro keeps the company name as a brand.

 It is now official that HeroQuest will get a reboot.
 What will happen on September 22nd is uncertain.
 Theoretically, publication would even be possible, but this cannot be assumed without a marketing machine rolling in.
 It is also not known whether the new HeroQuest will be like the old one or whether there will be adjustments.
 Basically, HeroQuest is a classic dungeon crawler, which in its former form could not keep up with modern genre representatives.

-Presumably Hasbro will have to adapt the fantasy board game visually and playfully, even adapt it, in order to reach the target group of such games - and at the same time motivate new board game fans to buy.
-The nostalgia factor alone would probably not be enough for commercial success.
-The only thing that is certain is that the HeroQuest reboot will actually be a board game, not a revision of the license into a different concept.
-This emerges from the sparse information that can be found on the official Twitter account: According to this, HeroQuest will be an adventure board game in a magical world.
+Probably will Hasbro The fantasy board game therefore has to be adapted visually and playfully, even adapted, in order to reach the target group of such games - and at the same time motivate new board game fans to buy it.
+The nostalgia factor alone probably wouldn't be enough for commercial success.
+The only thing that is certain is that the HeroQuest reboot will actually be a board game, and not a reworking of the license into a different concept.
+This is evident from the scant information that can be found on the official Twitter account: According to this, HeroQuest will be an adventure board game in a magical world.